CLAS-205/wi25-site/docs/textbook/unit4/lesson19-anatomy/index.md

 | rectus abdominis      | straight (muscle) of the abdomen | nom (a.) - gen (n.)    |
 | biceps brachii        | two-headed (muscle) of the arm | nom (a.) - gen (n.)      |
 | quadriceps femoris    | four-headed (muscle) of the thigh | nom (a.) - gen (n.)   |

+{: .note}
+> As a side note, many of these nominative adjectives are third-declension, so they will look identical to their genitives.
+Typically, though, the first word in the description of a muscle is in the nominative.

 ### Organs